etnt/raft-cluster-netns/README.md

 - Direct routing from worker nodes to manager
 - Full network connectivity without worker-node routing complexity

-So oone way to check that the BGP advertisment really works is to check the routing table in the Manager namespace and compare what happens when you do a HA-Raft handover to another node.
+So one way to check that the BGP advertisment really works is to check the routing table in the Manager namespace and compare what happens when you do a HA-Raft handover to another node.